Pollination refers to sexual propagation where flowers and then seeds are produced by an adult plant.

 Cross-pollination by insects is the most recognized form of pollination – and this is no different for indoor plants.

 Obviously insects aren’t as commonly found in our homes but even so, ants, wasps, flies and moths are all visitors capable of carrying pollen from one flower to the next.

 Now, it’s unlikely you have a beehive inside your home, and moths are not going to RSVP to an invite…so how do indoor plants get cross-pollinated?

 If you want to cross-pollinate plants indoors in the absence of insects, you are going to have to facilitate the fertilization process.

 This isn’t too complicated a process and there are a couple methods that experienced gardeners use to cross-pollinate their houseplants.

 - Using a paintbrush or other small tool to transfer the pollen

-Before attempting cross-pollination, you have to be able to tell the difference between male and female flowers.
-The simplest way to do this is to hop online and pull up an image search of the exact plant you are trying to pollinate.
+Before attempting cross-pollination, you must be able to tell the difference between male and female flowers.
+The simplest way to do so is to hop online and pull up an image search of the exact plant you are trying to pollinate.

 You may also look carefully at the internal structure of the flower.
-The flowers with a more complex internal structure and a bulbous base is a female flower.
-The male flowers has a single tall structure in the center of the flower.
+Flowers with a more complex internal structure and a bulbous base are female whilst the male flowers have a single tall structure in the center of the flower.

 To cross-pollinate plants using a paintbrush, gently brush the flower’s anther to transfer pollen onto your brush.
 Then gently brush the stigma to transfer the pollen and fertilize the plant.